yeshu183/AI_Dev_Project/README.md

 The feedback mount system implements a closed-loop ML architecture:

-1. **Feedback Collection**: User feedback is collected through the UI and stored
+1. **Feedback Collection**: User feedback is collected through the UI and stored in a Docker folder, which is mounted to local storage.
+2. **Rendered Latex**: Included a rendered LaTeX part in ui for easier readability and feedback
-2. **Data Aggregation**: Feedback is combined with original predictions
+3. **Data Aggregation**: Feedback is combined with original predictions
-3. **Quality Assessment**: Feedback data is validated and preprocessed
+4. **Quality Assessment**: Feedback data is validated and preprocessed
-4. **Model Retraining Trigger**: When sufficient feedback is collected, retraining is automatically triggered
+5. **Model Retraining Trigger**: When sufficient feedback is collected, retraining is automatically triggered
-5. **Performance Evaluation**: New model is evaluated against previous versions
+6. **Performance Evaluation**: New model is evaluated against previous versions
-6. **Model Promotion**: If the new model outperforms the current one, it's promoted to production
+7. **Model Promotion**: If the new model outperforms the current one, it's promoted to production

 This system ensures the model continually improves based on real-world usage patterns.